 Veterans are laid to rest with dignity and honor at Arlington National Cemetery by a compassionate and dedicated work force.
 We believe that caring for our nation's heroes and their families during their time of need is a sacred duty entrusted to us.

-For funeral attendees, up to ten family members are allowed inside the Administration Building for coordination on the day of the funeral.
-Funeral attendance at services within the Old Post Chapel is limited to no more than 98 people.
+• For funeral attendees, up to TEN family members are allowed inside the Administration Building for coordination on the day of the funeral.

 Arlington National Cemetery (ANC), the Army National Military Cemeteries and the U.S. Army do not recommend, endorse or contract with any photographers, videographers, limousine, private coach services, florists or hotels for the purposes of providing those and related services to family members laying their loved ones to rest at Arlington National Cemetery.
 There is no official photographer, videographer, florist or bagpiper for families interring their loved one at ANC.
 If a person so represents themselves to you, they may be attempting to scam or mislead you.
 Finally, if an email address or website does not end in .mil, this person or company is not connected to ANC or the Army and may also be attempting to scam or mislead you.
 Please exercise great caution in choosing to conduct any business with such company or person(s).